 While there’s nothing you can do about a sudden heat wave, there are many things you can do to prevent hollow stem from happening in the first place:

-Keep your brassicas healthy by allowing them to grow slowly and steadily.
+Keep your cucumbers and brassicas healthy by allowing them to grow slowly and steadily.

 Baking soda claims range from controlling powdery mildew to battling ants and slugs, killing weeds, and helping your tomato plants grow sweeter fruit.